ministryofjustice/security-guidance/policies/mobile-device-and-remote-working-policy.md

 - mobile devices must be registered as a MoJ asset
 - software installation must not be available
-- requirements for mobile device software versions and for applying patches
 - ability for remote disabling, erasure or lockout
 - usage of approved web services and web apps